Moving Least Squares without Quasi-Uniformity: A Stochastic Approach: Bridging the gap between deterministic and stochastic MLS

-We wish to emphasize an important point.
-As the total number of samples increases, the number of samples contained in any fixed ball tends to infinity.
-Consequently, the quasi-uniformity property fails.
-This is precisely the obstruction that prevents a direct application of the techniques developed in \cite{levin1998approximation}, \cite{mirzaei2015analysis}, \cite{wendland2005scattered}, and \cite{sober2020manifold}.
+We wish to emphasize an important point regarding the result of Lemma \ref{convergence rate of sample size growth}.
+As the total number of samples increases, the number of samples contained in any fixed ball tends to infinity, providing the formal basis of the failure in Theorem \ref{theorem of order of probability}.
 In the stochastic setting, however, this phenomenon is not only unavoidable but also advantageous, since it is natural for the quality of the approximation to improve as the number of samples grows.
 By adapting the proof techniques to accommodate this behavior, together with our results, the difficulty is resolved, and the conclusions obtained in the deterministic framework can be retained.